Lobelia purpurascens, in Family Campanulaceae is commonly known as Whiteroot.

 Male flowers have 5 stamens with filaments 4 to 5 mm long.

-Only some of the fused anthers, around 1.5 mm long have any apical bristles.
+Only some of the fused anthers, around 1.5 mm long have apical acute hairs.

 Female flowers have much smaller stamens with sterile anthers.